Please wait while we process your payment

 The daughter of a local grain merchant, Liu.
 She grew up in a wealthy family, so she urges her husband to spend money on luxury items; she is spoiled and reckless.
 Like many women from wealthy families, she has bound feet.

 The daughter of a modest landowning village family.
 She becomes enemies with the wife of Wang Lung’s first son.

 The twin of Wang Lung’s second daughter.
 He dreams of glory and becomes a soldier against his father’s wishes.

 Suffers from severe malnutrition as an infant during a famine year.
-She is retarded and never learns to speak.
+She has intellectual disabilities and never learns to speak.
 Wang Lung develops a strong attachment to her and worries about what will become of her after his death.